tchoi8/teachingasart2018/assignments/3_Syllabus/nate_padgett.md

 Homework:
 1. Money and plastics readings
-2. 2x 250 word reflections on plastic and money, respectively
+2. Two 250 word reflections on plastic and money, respectively
-3. 4 questions on plastic and money for next week’s class discussion
+3. Four questions on plastic and money for next week’s class discussion
 4. Work on your final

 Readings: